dividedmind/statistics-done-wrong/pseudoreplication.rst

 did so were pseudoreplicated.

 In other words, we only thought our experiment could cause pseudoreplication because we believed a pseudoreplicated study.
-In this case the pseudoreplication was more insidious, and for humans, the study went something like this:
+In this case the mistake was insidious, and for humans, the study went something like this:

 1. Find groups of women who live together in close contact: in this case, college students who live in dormitories.
-2. Every month or two, ask each woman to list when her last menstrual periods had begun, and list the other women with whom they spent the most time.
+2. Every month or two, ask each woman when her last menstrual periods had begun and to list the other women with whom she spent the most time.
 3. Use these lists to categorize the women into groups that tend to spend time together.
 4. For each group of women, see how far the average woman's period start date